Personal statement

 • BCS Committee Member for the Bristol and Bath Region – University Liaison Officer

-• Leaning and Innovation Publication Board Member.
+• Leaning and Innovation Publication Board Member and co-Editor.

 Teaching subjects